Cheeseburger Nebula (NGC 7026)

 Finder Chart

 The planetary nebula NGC 7026 is located in the constellation Cygnus.
-The best observing time is April to November, when the PN is highest in the night sky.
+On 7 August it is in opposition to the Sun and crosses the meridian at local midnight.
+The best observing time is January to December, when the PN is highest in the night sky.

 Finder Chart Cheeseburger Nebula (NGC 7026)